denifelixe/laravel-multi-tenancy/readme.md

-<h1 align="center">Fresh Laravel Application for Multi-Tenancy Architecture with Repository Pattern</h1>
+<h1 align="center">SiAPP - Security in Application, Multi-Tenancy Architecture with Repository Pattern</h1>

 ## About

 This project use <a href="https://laravel.com">Laravel</a> as a based framework.
-It built to anyone who plan to build multi-tenancy architecture with repository pattern.
 If you weren't familiar with repository pattern, I suggest you to learn it before you jump to this project.
 One of the best learning resource is already in <a href="https://laracasts.com">laracasts.com</a>.

 ## Why Laravel